Looking to the Future

 We encourage you to remind your guests about these best practices during your retreat.
 And of course, let us know if you have any questions about anything mentioned above.

 In conclusion, we understand there is fear surrounding the Covid-19, coronavirus.
 We understand members of your community may have a lot of questions.
 We understand the need to take proper precautions against Covid-19, coronavirus.
-We also believe, however, that your retreat can be exactly what your guests need right now, to help them relax, refresh, and battle against worry and fear.
-This is why we will continue to do what we do and go above and beyond to make sure your experience is safe and memorable for you and your group.
+We also believe, however, a retreat is exactly what our guests deserve, to help them relax, refresh, and battle against worry and fear.
+This is why we will continue to do what we do and go above and beyond to make sure your experience is safe and memorable for you and your group when you come.